Nominations and Elections

 Candidate for Secretary

-Dr. Lisa Turner PhD, RN, PHCNS-BC
+Lisa Turner, PhD, RN, PHCNS-BC

 Why are you interested in this office?

 ACHNE is the professional nursing organization that I value the most.
 I would like an opportunity to give back to this organization that has given me so much.
 I have been an active member for the past 14 years, holding several leadership positions in recent years.
 I enjoyed being an active member of the executive committee when I served as vice president and would be honored to serve the organization again at that level.
-The office of the Secretary is appealing to me because I pride myself on being a highly organized person and a team player, both skills that I think are integral to the duties of the Secretary.
+The office of Secretary is appealing to me because I pride myself on being a highly organized person and a team player, both skills that I think are integral to the duties of the Secretary.

 What expertise and leadership experience do you bring to this position?

-I served as member of the 2016-2017 Nominating Committee, and then stepped into the role of Chairperson for the 2017-2018 Nominating Committee.
-I was appointed by the Board to serve as interim Vice President for the 2018-2019 year, and then elected to the position for 2019-2021.
+I served as a member of the 2016-2017 Nominating Committee and then stepped into the role of Chairperson for the 2017-2018 Nominating Committee.
+I was appointed by the Board to serve as interim Vice President for the 2018-2019 year and then elected to the position for 2019-2021.
 I currently serve as co-chair of the Research Committee (since 2022).
 At the 2018 institute, I was honored to receive the first Past Presidents Award, which recognizes the recipient’s leadership qualities, and at the 2021 AI, I was honored to receive the President's Award for Exemplary and Extraordinary Service as Vice President and Program Committee Chair.
 I would like to continue to develop my leadership skills with this nursing organization that has been integral to my career development over the years.

 What do you see as the major priorities or issues facing ACHNE and how would you contribute to addressing them?